reeze/php-ext-embed/README.md

 $ # add your logic
 ```

-## Dependency
+## Requirements/Dependency

+1. PHP >= 5.2
 1. libelf on *Nix

 ## Limitations

-1. Lib files could only be in same folder for now
+1. Lib files are included by the order decleared in config.m4
 1. It works for \*Nix for now, Windows is not supported yet